 We can prevent fake accounts with biometric matching and intelligent document analysis that determines if the ID is authentic, fake or altered in any way.
 You’ll simultaneously reduce dropoffs and increase conversion rates by delivering a positive user experience that makes our social media world safer for all.

 Transmit Security is on a mission to solve digital identity problems at the crossroads of security and customer experience.
-Within the next year, we’ll be rolling out a comprehensive, end-to-end customer identity and access management (CIAM) 2.0 service that’s easy to implement — for the fastest time to market.
-You’ll gain the ultimate in 360-degree digital identity trust, starting with BindID, the world’s first passwordless customer authentication solution to completely eradicate passwords.
-Discover why passwordless is finally taking flight.
+Our comprehensive, end-to-end customer identity and access management (CIAM) platform is easy to implement — for the fastest time to market.
+You’ll gain the ultimate in 360-degree digital identity trust, starting with the world’s first passwordless customer authentication solution to completely eradicate passwords.
+Discover how CIAM can help you prevent fraud.